 HOW TO BUILD MEDICAL RECORD EVIDENCE FOR YOUR DISABILITY CASE

-Building the medical record evidence in you disability case is the single most important thing you can do to help yourself win benefits.
+Medical record evidence in your disability case is the single most important thing in your SSD case.
+Building that medical evidence is the best thing you can do to help yourself win SSD and SSI benefits.
 At Cannon Disability Law, we can help you build your case.
 Unfortunately, many people who apply for disability benefits do not understand this simple fact.
 Instead, they think they can explain their disability to a judge and their explanation will win the case.
 Nothing could be further from the truth.

-WHAT ARE PROGRESS NOTES AND HOW CAN THEY HELP YOUR DISABILITY CASE
+WHAT ARE MEDICAL RECORD PROGRESS NOTES AND HOW CAN THEY HELP YOUR DISABILITY CASE?

 Sometimes, when they go to the doctor, people focus on only one aspect of their health.
 For example, they may tell the doctor they have back pain, but forget to talk about their knee pain or ankle pain.
 This is especially common if you have an impairment, like back pain, that is overwhelming.
 Obviously, you would focus on only this type of pain if you are visiting your doctor.